 Applying a new FSC standard requires time to interpret and operationalize the nuances of the recommendations on the ground.
 This transparent process involves multiple stakeholders, including communities and environmental organizations, which is why the timeline stretches into late 2022.
-The COVID-19 pandemic made that process more challenging, but we have found new ways to collaborate with First Nation communities in the region.
+The COVID-19 pandemic made that process more challenging, but we have found new ways to collaborate with Indigenous communities in the region.

-Colleagues at our Dryden Mill have worked for years with various First Nation leaders to develop business partnerships and opportunities to benefit all in the community.
-These have included supporting a tree seedling nursery, and contracting services for tree planting and thinning, road construction, site preparation, and harvesting and chipping.
+Colleagues at our Dryden Mill have worked for years with various Indigenous communities and representatives to develop business partnerships and opportunities.
+These have included supporting a tree seedling nursery, and contracting services for tree thinning, road construction, harvesting and chipping.

-In addition to understanding First Nations' values and incorporating their protection into the 10-year forest management plans, Domtar consults First Nation communities prior to seeking approval for annual forest operating plans from the Ontario provincial government.
+As part of the provincial forest management planning process, Domtar forestry professionals work to understand Indigenous values and incorporate their protection into the 10-year forest management plans, prior to seeking approval from the Ontario provincial government.